benc-uk/smilr/docs/containers.md

 - `smilr/data-api`
 - `smilr/frontend`

-:exclamation::speech_balloon: **Note.** There is no build required for the MongoDB image, as we use the [official **mongo** image from Dockerhub](https://hub.docker.com/_/mongo/)
+> :speech_balloon: **Note.** There is no build required for the MongoDB image, as we use the [official **mongo** image from Dockerhub](https://hub.docker.com/_/mongo/)

 ### IMPORTANT!
 Registry Prefix
 In order to help tagging the images with your registry/repo prefix, you can set the `DOCKER_REG` env variable which prefixed in front of the images.
 When pushing to ACR this should hold the name of the ACR instance with a trailing slash, e.g. `myregistry.azurecr.io/`.
 If not using ACR, you can pick any prefix you like.
-T

 It is strongly suggested you set `DOCKER_REG` using a `.env` file.
 There is a sample file provided at the root of the project which can be copied & renamed.
 A `.env` file is automatically picked up when you run **docker-compose**